 You do a study of hypnotherapy to determine how effective it is in increasing the number of hours of sleep subjects get each night.
 You measure hours of sleep for 12 subjects with the following results.
-Construct a 95% confidence interval for the mean number of hours slept for the population (assumed normal) from which you took the data.
+Construct a 95% confidence interval for the mean number of hours sleep for the population (assumed normal) from which you took the data.

-This page titled 8.3: A Confidence Interval for a Population Standard Deviation Unknown is shared under a CC BY 4.0 license and was authored, remixed, and/or curated by OpenStax.
+This page titled 6.3: A Confidence Interval for a Population Mean-Standard Deviation Unknown, Small Sample Case is shared under a CC BY 4.0 license and was authored, remixed, and/or curated by OpenStax via source content that was edited to the style and standards of the LibreTexts platform.